 The dramatic landscape that Faraglioni provides can be seen in a variety of different ways, with boat trips offering you the chance to travel through the stone archway created in the centre of Faraglione di Mezzo.
 If a boat trip is not for you, the plethora of nearby beaches offers you the chance to view the nature of your own statues from the ocean.

 5) Over 80% of Capri’s summer tourists are on day trips from nearby Sorento and Naples

-If you’re looking to book one of our luxury Capri villas, you may be wondering how busy Capri can be, especially if you’re planning a holiday over the peak summer season.
+If you’re looking to book one of our luxury holiday villas Amalfi Coast, you may be wondering how busy Capri can be, especially if you’re planning a holiday over the peak summer season.
 Due to the popularity of nearby Sorento and Naples, visiting the island of Capri has become an increasingly popular day excursion for tourists to experience.
 However, with 80% of tourists on the island at any given time having only booked to experience the island for a day, you’re left with peace and quiet at the end of the day.

 6) Almost half of the population of Capri died due to the plague in the 17th Century

 When the plague arrived at the island in the 17th century, there were only 755 inhabitants on the island.
 The epidemic devastated the island, killing over 300 individuals who had once lived there.
 During this time, the monks from Certosa di San Giacomo, Capri’s Carthusian monastery, remained isolated, living within the confines of their charterhouse.
 With the death toll rising as the plague rampaged the island, islanders levels of resentment aimed at the monks had dramatically increased due to their unwillingness to help.
 So the residents of Capri took revenge, throwing the corpses of the diseased over the monastery walls.

 7) Over the summer season, tourists are prohibited from using cars